xsc/haxlike/README.md

 #### Define a Resolver

-There are multiple types or resolvers, the simplest one being `Resolver.Single` that will resolve a single value.
-However, more interesting is `Resolver.Batched` which will be able to resolve multiple values in one go:
+There are multiple types or resolvers, the most interesting being batched ones.
+These take the environment we defined and a list of entities to resolve:

 ```java
 public class Resolvers {